Simplify Data Access Management for Databases and Data Lakes

-Provision and manage access to all your data endpoints from any user, application, tool or service using your existing IAM tools.
-Cyral helps organizations simplify access management and embrace Zero Trust, without impacting user experience.
+Provision and manage access to all your data stores from any user, application, tool or service using your existing identity and access management (IAM) tools.
+Cyral helps organizations simplify data access management (DAM) and data democratization while embracing Zero Trust, without impacting user experience.

 Individual accounts are hard to manage at scale across data endpoints, many of which don’t support SSO protocols like SAML and OIDC.
 As a result, they are accessed using shared accounts.